An audit of seven LLMs across four regulated-knowledge domains — 80.8–99.2% audited accuracy, every number reproducible from the run records.

 symmetrically, from both the baseline and audited columns — and shows the count rather than hiding it.

-Outputs a full run record: every question, the model's answer, the expected answer, the grading
+Outputs a full evidence package: every question, the model's answer, the expected answer, the grading

-rationale, the failures, the removed items, timestamps, and model names.
+rationale, the failures, the removed items, timestamps, and model names — plus a failure-pattern analysis that groups the

 Known limitations